 Personally, we find it incredibly fascinating to observe the people doing this.
 It is also possible to borrow a sarong and even enter the pools – however, out of respect, it’s our opinion that this ritual should be reserved for the devout Hindus.

 How to get to Pura Tirta Empul: From the Gunung Batur, the Tirta Empul is practically on the way home.
 We have pinned the exact location on the map at the end of the article.
 There is a big parking lot where you can park your scooter (fee 2,000 IDR).
-Admission to Tirta Empul is 50,000 IDR (as of January 2019).
+Admission to Tirta Empul is 50,000 IDR (as of Autumn 2023).
 Note: The temple closes at 6pm.

 Rock Temple Gunung Kawi